 If your Elastic Compute Service (ECS) instance does not support advanced virtual private cloud (VPC) features, upgrade or release the ECS instance.

-Note If the VPC contains one of the specified ECS instance types and the network ACL feature is enabled, you must upgrade or release the ECS instance for the network ACL to work as expected.
+Note If a VPC contains an ECS instance of the specified instance families and the network ACL feature is enabled, you must upgrade or release the ECS instance for the network ACL to work as expected.

 For more information, see Work with network ACLs.